blissd/cv/README.md

 Developed Golang tooling for scrubbing and importing 24 terabytes of CSV data into AWS Athena, allowing NewDay to migrate away from a third-party service and reduce costs by __£1.4 million per year__.

-Solved a Scala Akka Actor batch processing system’s AWS S3 “small files problem”.
+Solved a Scala Akka Actor batch processing system's AWS S3 "small files problem".
 Before designing and implementing a solution a 40GB input file would result in 80,000 very small Parquet files being written to S3, after the changes a small number of large Parquet files were written to S3.
 This __reduced__ file processing time __by two hours__ allowing NewDay to meet SLAs, removed the need for a time-consuming file consolidation process, reduced storage space by 10 times, and reduced processing costs.

 Designed and implemented an AWS lambda to refresh views in the Dremio data lake engine.
-The solution __reduced processing time and costs__ for updating views and centralised view configuration into a single location per environment, which gave data engineers a complete overview of an environment’s view requirements.
+The solution __reduced processing time and costs__ for updating views and centralised view configuration into a single location per environment, which gave data engineers a complete overview of an environment's view requirements.

 Designed and implemented a Scala FS2 batch job to process large JSON files and convert to Parquet tables.
 Wrote a Golang utility for quickly deleting records from AWS DynamoDB.